ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/executing-tests.md

 $ ballerina test --list-groups <module_name>
 ```

-Run only the tests belonging to given group/s in current project.
+Run only the tests belonging to the given group(s) in the current project.

 ```
 $ ballerina test --groups <group_1>,<group_2>  --all